-Justin Kaufmann spoke to Gateway Foundation President and CEO Dr. Thomas Britton and Gateway alum Spencer on WGN’s “The Download” for insights on the opioid crisis, how we can combat it, and Spencer’s journey to recovery.
+Justin Kaufmann spoke to Gateway President and CEO Dr. Thomas Britton and Gateway alum Spencer on WGN’s “The Download” for insights on the opioid crisis, how we can combat it, and Spencer’s journey to recovery.

 “A criminal problem rather than a public health problem”

 Dr. Britton mentions how more government funding is being allocated to law enforcement compared to treatment options.
 He says of the estimated 30-60 million people who need treatment, only 3 million get it, and those who do often don’t get enough to be successful.
 He advocates for a multi-pronged policy approach.